[Prologue, starting from the year 2000]

 Suddenly several glowing cracks appeared to spread rapidly down across its surface, before the tower itself began disintegrating; massive clouds of dust from dissolved charm, and huge chunks of the weathered stone beneath it all being swept powerfully up into the shaft of light, like a huge vacuum!
 Then thousands of glowing spots of light, undoubtedly all the charm worms, were sucked up as well; the distant sky suddenly blotted out by massive clouds of flying worms, as they were all sucked up into the light.

-Soon, however, the last of the dust from the charm and the stone was sucked through the atmosphere, alongside the huge body of the massive charm worm, before the shaft of light seemed to detach from the ground, swirling upwards like a white-hot flame, before vanishing into the clouds, then, suddenly, there was a loud sound like rushing wind, as the clouds suddenly swirled apart, opening to reveal a blinding white flash of light that was blasting heavenward, like a blazing comet!!
+Soon, however, the last of the dust from the charm and the stone was sucked through the atmosphere, alongside the huge body of the massive charm worm, which from the dragons' vantage point looked like a gigantic, flailing tubular UFO, before the shaft of light seemed to detach from the ground, swirling upwards like a white-hot flame, before vanishing into the clouds, then, suddenly, there was a loud sound like rushing wind, as the clouds suddenly swirled apart, opening to reveal a blinding white flash of light that was blasting heavenward, like a blazing comet!!
 Novaran, Alina, Kyvan, and Lucian all watched as the light continued shooting higher and higher, soon becoming a mere pinpoint of brilliant light in the very highest reaches of the atmosphere.
 Then suddenly, there was a low, distant BOOM as a blinding white shockwave blasted outward from the pinpoint of light, before it faded away, and finally everything was gone, once and for all!!

 Lucian, Novaran, and Kyvan came to land on the ground again, just as the first light from the oncoming sunrise broke through the rapidly-fading clouds, revealing a bright new morning, alongside a cool summer breeze!!
 The three friends watched the first sliver of the rising sun appear over the eastern horizon, before they all exchanged glances, then Lucian slowly raised his right hand, looking at his ring, which flashed in the sunlight as the sodalite gemstone encased in the silver blazed!!

 "You did it, Lucian!"
 Novaran said with a knowing smile, but Lucian shook his head.